 What the experts say: Craving ice is actually classified as “pica,” and is a more common “non-food craving” than, say, dirt.
 Although there isn’t a large body of evidence to support this, many experts (including the Journal of American Dietetic Association) are now linking ice cravings to a possible iron deficiency.
 The New York Times also reported a connection between the compulsive need for ice — diagnosed as pagophagia — and iron-deficiency anemia.
 According to The Times, scientists believe the ice might reduce mouth inflammation caused by iron deficiency.
 Yet the natural health specialist Dr. Weil warns against self-medicating with iron supplements without a medical blood-workup.

 What I say: If it’s scorching hot outside and the idea of sucking on some refreshing ice sounds good, don’t panic.
 But if your craving becomes compulsive, give your OB or midwife a ring.

 Try eating: An ice pop or drinking some water to see if that satisfies the craving.
 If not, talk to your doctor.
 (Repeatedly chewing frozen ice isn’t so good for your teeth.)

-Post disclaimer: A big thanks to COOL WHIP Whipped Topping for sponsoring this campaign.
+A big thanks to COOL WHIP Whipped Topping for sponsoring this campaign.
 Sponsored posts are purely editorial content and are not advertiser produced.
-Click here to see more of the discussion.